Mike Sampson

 Mike Sampson (born 8 August 1945) is a former speedway rider from England.

 Speedway career

 Sampson rode in the top tier of British Speedway from 1971 to 1982, riding for multiple clubs.
+He started his career at Romford Bombers before going on to ride for West Ham Hammers and Barrow.

-He was a member of the Exeter Falcons team that won the 1974 British League and the White City Rebels team that won the 1977 British League.
+He was a member of the Exeter Falcons team that won the 1974 British League and doubled up for Eastbourne Eagles in division 2.

+He continued to ride for Eastbourne and also rode for the White City Rebels team that won the 1977 British League.
+In 1978, Sampson won the Daily Mirror Sword title.

+In 1979 Sampson rode for Nottingham Outlaws and in 1980 for Cradley Heathens before finishing his career with Stoke Potters from 1981 to 1982 as the club captain.